-We offer English as an Additional Language (EAL) classes and one-on-one tutoring services free of charge for anyone interested in improving their English speaking, listening, reading and writing skills.
+We offer English as an Additional Language (EAL) classes and one-on-one tutoring free of charge for anyone interested in improving their English speaking, listening, reading and writing skills.

 Bridging to Employment- Immigrant (BE-I) Program